Ask Your Contractor – About Built-In Gutters

-The Hudson Valley is well known for its many well-preserved older homes, especially in the Georgian, Federal, Colonial Revival and Greek Revival styles.
+The Hudson Valley is well known for its many well-preserved older homes, especially in the Georgian, Federal, Colonial Revival, and Greek Revival styles.
 Built-in gutters, also known as box gutters, are one of the distinguishing features of these houses.
 This type of gutter is designed to be hidden from view, so as not to detract from the beauty of cornices and other architectural details of a historic home.
 However, being hidden also means that deterioration and damage can go undetected until a major problem arises.
 Our company has been called on to repair or replace many built-in gutters over the years, and I thought it might be a good time to address a few questions about them.

 What is a built-in gutter?

-A built-in gutter, also called a box gutter and sometimes a Yankee gutter, is actually built into the cornice and integrated into the roof structure.
+A built-in gutter also called a box gutter and sometimes a Yankee gutter is actually built into the cornice and integrated into the roof structure.
 The first gutters were actually troughs carved out of wood, either protected with linseed oil or painted.
 As sheet lead and copper became available these quickly became a popular way to line the gutter trough.
 Some folks make a distinction between Yankee gutters and built-ins.
 However, since they use the same materials and require the same maintenance, we see no need to differentiate between them in this discussion.

 So what can go wrong with built-in gutters?

 Typically these gutters were lined with tern coated steel.
 (Terne is an alloy coating that was historically made of lead and tin.)
 This type of metal needs to be painted and maintained about every 10 years.
-This maintenance is often forgotten, since the gutters cannot be seen.
+This maintenance is often forgotten since the gutters cannot be seen.
 As a result of neglect, rust can develop.
-Once the metal begins to rust it does’t take very long to rust through.
+Once the metal begins to rust it doesn’t take very long to rust through.
 As water collects beneath the metal lining into the wooden trough beneath it, rot and decay begin.
 Another failure point is the seams that are soldered together.
-Thermal expansion puts stress on the joints that can cause them to break and then causes the same problem as described above.
+The thermal expansion puts stress on the joints that can cause them to break and then causes the same problem as described above.

 How do I know if my gutters are in need of repair?